 Bacterial populations in the gastrointestinal system have provided insights into gut conditions, including inflammatory bowel diseases (IBD), such as Crohn’s disease and ulcerative colitis.
 Low microbial diversity in the gut has been linked to IBD as well as obesity and type 2 diabetes.

 The status of the gut microbiota has been linked to metabolic syndrome.
-Changing the diet by including the 5-Step plan below will help enormously according to research.
+According to research, changing the diet by including the 5-Step plan below will help enormously.

 Gut microbes and their genetics affect energy balance, brain development, and cognitive function.

-Disturbing the microbiota with antibiotics and junk food additives can lead to disease, including infections that become resistant to an antibiotic.
+Disturbing the microbiota with antibiotics and junk food additives can lead to disease, including infections that become resistant to antibiotics.

 Poop Analysis and Transplanting.

-Why not have your “poop” analysed to evaluate the condition of your microbiome.
+Why not have your “poop” analyzed to evaluate the condition of your microbiome.
 The gut microbiota is fast becoming a cornerstone of preventive medicine.

 How to balance and strengthen your GUT.

-I picked up this stewed cinnamon apple recipe in a seminar and have found it to be incredibly helpful in bringing down my inflammation and offering healing effects to the gut.
-H pylori and other bad bugs caused inflammation and immune responses in my stomach and intestine, which is what prompted my pain, burning, and even constipation and diarrhoea.
+I picked up this stewed cinnamon apple recipe in a seminar and found it incredibly helpful in bringing down my inflammation and offering healing effects to the gut.
+H pylori and other bad bugs caused inflammation and immune responses in my stomach and intestine, which prompted my pain, burning, constipation, and diarrhoea.
 You can modulate your immune system and reduce inflammation using the 5-points below.

 Diversity makes the microbiome stronger.
-Personalise your diet according to how you feel a few hours after eating any food.
+Personalize your diet according to how you feel a few hours after eating any food.
 One size does not fit all.
-I grow my own veggies in pots, join me by getting your hands dirty with soil – its good for your microbiome strengthening.
+I grow microgreens and my veggies in pots, join me by getting your hands dirty with soil – it is good for your microbiome strengthening.

 The combination of apple and cinnamon can work wonders.

 Stewed apples.
 Make applesauce from apples without pips but leave the skin on, boil for about 10 minutes and add cinnamon.
-Liquidise and take about 3 tablespoons any time of the day but not with other food.
+Liquidize and take about three tablespoons any time of the day but not with other food.
 Apples are rich in pectin; stewing them releases the pectin to become food for the good microbes in your gut.

 Root vegetables.
-Eat one different root vegetable per day, for example, beets, sweet potatoes, potatoes, carrots, etc. Each plant produces different good bacteria – diversity is key.
+Eat one different root vegetable daily, for example, beets, sweet potatoes, potatoes, carrots, etc. Each plant produces different good bacteria – diversity is vital.
 Look for different colours of veggies.

 Fermented foods (Probiotic).

 Look for different colours of the foods.
-Eat a tablespoon full of a different fermented food every day before meals — for example, pickled onions, pickled beets, sauerkraut, Kimchi, Kombucha, yoghurt, Kefir, pickled cucumbers.
+Eat a tablespoon of different fermented food every day before meals — for example, pickled onions, beets, sauerkraut, Kimchi, Kombucha, yoghurt, Kefir, and pickled cucumbers.

 Resistant starch.
-Cook white rice and/or potatoes and eat cold.
-You cannot digest it, but the good bacteria thrive on it.
+Cook white rice and potatoes and eat cold.
+You cannot digest it, but good bacteria thrive on it.